 kind: DeploymentConfig apiVersion: v1 spec: ... template ... spec: containers: [...] ... serviceAccountName: dynatrace

-Your OpenShift labels will be automatically attached as OpenShift tags to all monitored OpenShift processes in your Dynatrace environment (see example below).
+Your OpenShift labels will be automatically attached as Kubernetes tags to all monitored OpenShift processes in your Dynatrace environment (see example below).

-As OpenShift is based on Docker and Kubernetes, Dynatrace also detects selected Kubernetes properties, which can be used when specifying automated rule-based tags or property-based process group detection rules:
+As OpenShift is based on Docker and Kubernetes, Dynatrace detects selected Kubernetes properties and annotations not only for Kubernetes environments but also for OpenShift environments.
+Such properties and annotations can be used when specifying automated rule-based tags or property-based process group detection rules: